luismarques/qemu/docs/opentitan/otptool.md

 If the bit is larger than the data slot, it indicates the location with the ECC part, _e.g._ if OTP fuses are organized as 16-bit slots wtih 6-bit ECC, bit 0 to 15 indicates a bit into the data slot, while bit 16 to 21 indicates an ECC bit.

+### Generation [#generation]

+The generation feature may be used to generate part of the OTP and LifeCycle QEMU implementation, based on known definitions from the OpenTitan constants.
+This option accepts on of the following
+argument:

+* `LCVAL` generates a file describing the LifeCycle constants as C arrays.
+Requires `-l` option.
+* `LCTPL` generates a file describing the LifeCycle State encoding as a C array. .
+Requires `-l` option.
+* `PARTS` generates a file describing the OTP partition properties as C arrays.
+Requires `-j` option.
+* `REGS` generates a file describing the OTP partition registers as C definitions.
+Requires `-j` option.

+ See `-o` to specify an output file for the generated file.

 ### Examples